zhuqiandai/confucianism/docusaurus/blog/[English]2024-06.md

 - treasure : stories about pirates often include a search for burried treasure.

 - nest : e.g. Not knowing whether it could fly, the young bird jumped out of the nest for the first time.
+- compliment :
-- compliment : Boys in the Midwest grow up without a word of praise, their parents fearful that a compliment might make them vain.
+    - Boys in the Midwest grow up without a word of praise, their parents fearful that a compliment might make them vain.
+    - He complained that his husband never paid him any compliments anymore.

 - auxiliary : In "I will go," the word "will" is an auxiliary verb.

+- authentic :
-- authentic : Having eaten authentic tacos in Mexico, Andrew stopped enjoying Taco Bell.
+    - Having eaten authentic tacos in Mexico, Andrew stopped enjoying Taco Bell.

 - restrictive : During the Trump years, the public strongly rejected his restrictive immigration policies.
 - migration :